captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-You’re paying 1500 a month for a palatial mansion on Riverside Drive worth ten times that -- you don’t think they want you out of here?
+You’re paying 1500 a month for a palatial mansion on Riverside Drive worth ten times that—you don’t think they want you out of here?

 ---